ritik168/Zomato---Customer-Order-Behavior-and-Recommendation-Engine./README.md

 # 📌 Zomato:-Customer-Order-Behavior-and-Recommendation-Engine.

-# 🔍 Project Overview
+## 🔍 Project Overview

-This project analyzes customer ordering patterns on Zomato using a 20,000-rows of dataset.
-It includes EDA, visualizations, business insights, and a recommendation engine approach.
+This project focuses on understanding and analyzing customer food ordering behavior on Zomato using a synthetic dataset of 20,000 records, designed to reflect real-world ordering patterns across major Indian cities.
+The goal is to uncover insights that help improve customer experience, optimize operations, and support data-driven decision-making within food delivery platforms.

-# 🎯 Objective
+## 🎯 Objective

 Understand customer behavior & food ordering trends